 - Transcriptions from MSS are rendered according to REED guidelines (for example, using italics for expansions).
 Please consult Paleography Guide (REED Style).

-- The submission does not embed charts, maps, graphics, or other illustrations in the text of your contribution.
-Charts or illustrations are submitted in separate files as ‘supplemental content’.
+- The submission does not embed tables, charts, maps, graphics, or other illustrations in the text of your contribution.
+Charts or illustrations will be submitted in separate files as ‘supplemental content’.
 Phrases such as 'See figure 1' are added within the text of your contribution to direct readers to the correct illustrative material.

 - The author takes full responsibility for all figures and tables, and presents them as print-ready copy.
 Authors must indemnify the journal against damage; obtain any necessary permissions; and attest to the article’s originality and legitimate legal status.